Top 10 Garth Brooks Songs

 Our list of the Top 10 Garth Brooks Songs culls the best of all of his material across his entire chart-breaking career.

-“Ain’t Goin’ Down (‘Til The Sun Comes Up)”
+“Ain’t Goin’ Down (‘Til the Sun Comes Up)”

 “Much Too Young (to Feel This Damn Old)”

 Brooks made his debut with “Much Too Young (to Feel This Damn Old)” in 1989 on Capitol Records.
 The song tells the story of a broken-down rodeo rider whose vagabond lifestyle costs him his life at home when his long-suffering love finally leaves — but the lyrics could just as easily be about a traveling musician.
-Brooks name-checked one of his own favorites, rodeo musician Chris LeDoux, in the song, which he co-wrote with Randy Taylor.
+Brooks name-checks one of his own favorites, rodeo musician Chris LeDoux, in the song, which he co-wrote with Randy Taylor.

 “Papa Loved Mama”